Unemployment Across Tennessee Holds Steady in SeptemberUnemployment rate remains near historic low levels, 3.6 percent for second consecutive month

 The state’s seasonally adjusted unemployment rate of 3.6 percent in September mirrored the August 2018 rate and is just 0.3 of a percentage point higher than Tennessee’s all-time low unemployment rate of 3.3 percent.

 Tennessee employers added 8,600 nonfarm jobs between August and September, including 2,300 new positions in the manufacturing industry.
-Over the past twelve months, nonfarm employment has increased by 63,900 jobs.
+Over the past 12 months, nonfarm employment has increased by 63,900 jobs.

 The statewide unemployment rate is seasonally adjusted to eliminate the influences of weather, holidays, the opening and closing of schools, and other recurring seasonal events from an economic time series.

-Tennesseeans looking to improve their employment situation can access the latest job openings, update resumes, and sharpen their job interview skills by visiting the state's workforce development website.
+Tennesseans looking to improve their employment situation can access the latest job openings, update their resumes, and sharpen their job interview skills by visiting the state’s workforce development website.

 A complete analysis of Tennessee’s unemployment data for September 2018 can be found here.